Share

 • Observation of the dog

-If you are unsure or need support, please write to me personally or leave a comment!
+If you are unsure or need support: Feel free to write to me personally or leave a comment!

-Every dog is unique – and there's a method that's right for everyone.
-I'd be happy to help you find the right one for you and your dog.
+Every dog is an individual – and there is a suitable method for everyone.
+I am happy to help you find the right one for you and your dog.

-Note: This article does not replace individual nutritional advice and is for general information purposes only.
+Note: This article does not replace individual nutritional advice and is for general information only.